 One of the most striking successes of renewables, and its spin-offs, is the ethanol program in Brazil, where it is produced from sugarcane and has replaced one half of the gasoline that would otherwise be consumed in the country (using roughly 4 million hectares of land).
-In this case, most of the energy needed for the processing of the raw material to the final product comes from the bagasse (sugarcane residue after crushing process), requiring very little "external" sources of supply in the form of fossil fuels (in agricultural part of sugarcane production).
-This is the reason why the energy balance for ethanol production in Brazil is 10:1 and the production of ethanol from corn in the United States has an energy balance of approximately 1.5:1.
-The technological progress in this area, both in the agricultural and industrial sectors is striking and in Brazil, as well as economies of scale, led to the impressive reduction of costs in ethanol production, which is presently competitive with gasoline in Rotterdam (Figure 1).
-This has led to intensive research to produce liquid fuels from celulosi materials, which is very promising since the resource base of biomass is so widespread all over the world.
+In this case, most of the energy needed for the processing of the raw material to the final product comes from the bagasse (sugarcane residue after the crushing process), requiring very little "external" sources of supply in the form of fossil fuels (in agricultural part of sugarcane production).
+This is the reason why the energy balance for ethanol production in Brazil is 10:1 (Macedo and Koller, 1997) and the production of ethanol from corn in the United States has an energy balance of approximately 1.24:1 (Shapouri, Duffield and Graboski, 1995).
+The technological progress in this area, both in the agricultural and industrial sectors is striking and in Brazil, together with increased production, they led to the impressive reduction of costs in ethanol production, which is presently competitive with gasoline in Rotterdam (Figure 1).
+This has led to intensive research to produce liquid fuels from cellulosic materials, which is very promising since the resource base of biomass is so widespread all over the world.
 Developed countries have a significant role to play introducing biofuels in their energy systems, either directly or blended with gasoline or diesel.